Ishtiaq11/django-orm-standalone/README.md

 This repository doesn't ship with a django installation.
 The system must have an existing django installation so that we can safely import required modules.
 A django app is absolutely not required.
 Among other requirements is the db backend.
-If you're planning to use mysql or pgsql - please make sure you have all dependencies met.
+This project is configured for using postgres database.
 This works for Django version 2.2.

 Application Structure